 Any comment on these inner states is absolutely unnecessary.
-Those states are only the consequences of a spiritual experience, because the pure experience cannot be described by the means of the dual world (words).
-Aims at attaining omniscience or innocence without a concrete spiritual experience as the source of the mentioned qualities and skills, will not be of much use.
+Those states are only the consequences of a spiritual experience because the pure experience cannot be described by the means of the dual world (words).
+Aims at attaining omniscience or innocence without a concrete spiritual experience as the source of the mentioned qualities and skills will not be of much use.
 Although it is possible to describe the consequences of a spiritual experience, it is important to stress the value of the experience itself, and the paradox is that this experience cannot be adequately described.
 I am, therefore, not going to add anything else for the time being, but I would like to encourage the reader to have his own experience.
-The method for inducing a mystical experience is described under the title The Direct Experience of Truth Intensive which deals with spiritual techniques enabling mystical experience.
+The method for inducing a mystical experience is Enlightenment Intensive.

 ©Tomislav Budak (May, 2000)